yoshida-lab/XenonPy/docs/source/installation.rst

     $ conda activate xepy36_cuda10

- This is based on your machine system and the configuration of your conda installation.
+ Which command should be used is based on your system and your conda configuration.

 4. **Install XenonPy**

  When you reached this point, the remaining steps are very simple.
- The following commands will install XenonPy into your python environment.
+ Using ``pip install xenonpy`` to install XenonPy into the environment.

  .. code-block:: bash

     $ pip install xenonpy

- Users can use the following command to install the package at a user-specified directory.
+ Also, you can give ``--user`` option to ``pip install`` to install a user-specified directory.

  .. code-block:: bash

     $ pip install xenonpy --user

- The pre-installed version could be updated to the latest stable release as follow.
+ Last, old version could be updated as follow.

  .. code-block:: bash